-This summer the European Commission began work on revising EU product safety rules in order to enhance consumer rights in a world reshaped by digitalisation and the COVID-19 pandemic.
+In 2021, the European Commission worked on revising EU product safety rules in order to enhance consumer rights in a world reshaped by digitalisation and the COVID-19 pandemic.

 The Commission is reinforcing its safety net for EU consumers, for example, by making sure that dangerous products are recalled from the market.